embano1/pytagfn/README.md

 ### Invoke the Function

-If the event topic is `vm.powered.on` the function can be triggered via the vCenter Client UI or using `govc`:
+If the event topic is `VmPoweredOnEvent` the function can be triggered via the vCenter Client UI or using `govc`:

 ```bash
 # be careful as this wildcard will power on all VMs in your environment